 Maintaining a healthy diet has been known to at least stifle some of these symptoms.

 Fortunately, our favorite diet fits this description.
 The low-carb, high-fat strategy of keto is perfectly suited to mitigate some of the symptoms of menopause.

-Keto helps to balance changing hormone levels, which is the primary cause for menopause.
+Keto can help to balance changing hormone levels, which is the primary cause of menopause.